Hard Diffraction with Dynamic Gap Survival: Validation

-Note that changing the Pomeron parametrizations changes the fraction of events passing the PDF selection, but that the suppression factor introduced by the dynamical gap survival is about $\sim0.07$ for all combinations in Table~\ref{Tab:DiffractiveFractions}.
-This reflects the fact that neither the MPI model nor the proton PDF are influenced by the Pomeron parametrization, hence the probability for obtaining no additional MPIs in the $\p\p$ system should not change.
-(This does not have to hold in general, but here we compare very similar distributions of $x$ and $\pT$ values of the hard interaction, and then also the MPI effects are closely the same.)
-Differential distributions of the diffractive events are affected, since the kinematics of the $\Pom\p$ system is set up using the Pomeron flux parametrizations.
-A subset of these distributions is shown in Fig.~\ref{Fig:PomDistVal}, for the some of the same combinations as in Table~\ref{Tab:DiffractiveFractions}.
-As expected, $\Pom$ PDF variations do not have a large impact on the shapes (cf.\ Fig.~\ref{Fig:PomDistVal}), while the $\Pom$ flux gives rise to large effects in $x_{\Pom}$, hence on the broadening of the mass spectrum and on the tails of the $t$ and $\theta$ distributions.
+Differential distributions of the diffractive events are also affected, since the kinematics of the $\Pom\p$ system is set up using the Pomeron flux parametrizations.
+A subset of these distributions is shown in figure~\ref{Fig:PomDistVal}, for some of the same combinations as in table~\ref{Tab:DiffractiveFractions}.
+As expected, $\Pom$ PDF variations do not have a large impact on the shapes (cf.\ figure~\ref{Fig:PomDistVal}), while the $\Pom$ flux gives rise to large effects in $x_{\Pom}$, hence on the broadening of the mass spectrum and on the tails of the $t$ and $\theta$ distributions.
 In view of these observations, we do not expect to be able to discrimate between the available Pomeron PDFs when comparing to data.
 Thus we will leave out this variation from now on, and focus on variations in the Pomeron flux.

 The diffractive event fraction is not process-independent.
 One reason is that processes may be dominated by different initial states, another that different $x$ and $Q^2$ scales are probed.
-In Table~\ref{Tab:DiffFracProcesses} we show the fraction of events passing either selection for various hard processes available in \textsc{Pythia}~8 using the SaS flux and the H1 Fit B LO PDF.
-Firstly we note that a smaller fraction of events pass the PDF selection than in Table~\ref{Tab:DiffractiveFractions}, owing to the larger $x$ needed to produce these particles, cf.\ Fig.~\ref{Fig:PomeronFluxesPDFs}.
+In table~\ref{Tab:DiffFracProcesses} we show the fraction of events passing either selection for various hard processes available in \textsc{Pythia}~8 using the SaS flux and the H1 Fit B LO PDF.
+Firstly we note that a smaller fraction of events pass the PDF selection than in table~\ref{Tab:DiffractiveFractions}, owing to the larger $x$ needed to produce these particles, cf.\ figures~\ref{Fig:PomeronFluxes},\ref{Fig:PomeronPDFs}.
 This is why top, being the heaviest, has the smallest diffractive fraction.
 In addition there is a notable difference between the gluon-dominated Higgs production and the quark-induced production of $\W^{\pm}/\gamma^*/\Z^0$, owing to the hard gluon PDF in the $\Pom$.
 If top production is considered separately for $\q\qbar \to \t\tbar$ and $\g\g \to \t\tbar$, the PDF survival rate is (9.74 $\pm$ 0.09)\% and (10.55 $\pm$ 0.10)\%, respectively, displaying the difference between the two production channels.